monarch-initiative/mondo/src/templates/readme.md

 # ROBOT templates

 ## Overview
 ROBOT templates are used in Mondo to add terms in bulk, or make bulk changes.
 The available templates are described below.
+Instructions for using these templates are available below.
+The instructions are for templates build in google docs.

 **Name**: [ROBOT_CreateNewTerm.tsv](https://github.com/monarch-initiative/mondo/blob/master/src/templates/ROBOT_CreateNewTerm.tsv)
 **Description**: This is a blank ROBOT template to add new terms to Mondo.
 IDs should be added in the CURIE format (eg MONDO:0021194).